 “Just imagine being Harry Potter’s girlfriend,” said Adriana dreamingly.
 “I would do anything to…” She interrupted herself and smiled at Ginny, who looked a bit depreciative.
 “Not that I would literally do anything, of course,” she added quickly, “I know that he’s with you!”

 For a second, Ginny was worried.
 She hadn’t really thought about it, but what they were saying was true.
 Every time a new issue of Witch Weekly arrived to her mother, it was Harry who smiled at her from the front page.
-Just the other week, there had been an article about her too, with the headline: Will Miss Weasley be able to keep our hero interested?
-She tried to gather her thoughts; she knew that she didn’t have anything to worry about.
-He loved her.
+Just the other week, there had been an article about her too, with the headline: How long Miss Weasley be able to keep our hero interested?
+She took a deep breath and tried to collect her thoughts; she knew that she didn’t really have anything to worry about.
+Harry loved her.
 So what if she wasn’t the only girl in the world who wanted to be with him?
-So what if those other girl were more beautiful, more successful, nicer or friendlier?
+So what if those other girls were more beautiful, or more successful, nicer or friendlier?
 None of it mattered, because Harry would never…

 A/N: As always, I just want to thank all of you so much for reading, for leaving such wonderful reviews and for favouriting this story!
 You have no idea how happy you make me :)